Ford Typewriter: Production and Market Impact

 Despite its innovative features, the Ford Typewriter was produced in limited numbers and did not achieve widespread commercial success.
 The limited production run may have been due to the higher costs associated with using aluminum and the relatively new forward-striking mechanism.
 However, the machine gained recognition in the collector's market, where it is sought after for its unique design and historical significance.
 Collectors and historians value the Ford Typewriter as a symbol of early technological innovation and its influence on later typewriter designs.

 Legacy

 The Ford Typewriter represents an important step in the evolution of typewriters, particularly with its forward-striking mechanism and use of lightweight materials.
 While it did not become a mainstream product, its design principles influenced the development of later typewriters, contributing to the eventual standardization of visible typing.

 Today, surviving Ford Typewriters are rare and considered valuable collector's items.
-They are often featured in museum exhibits on the history of technology and are prized by typewriter enthusiasts for their unique contribution to the development of office equipment.
+They are often featured in museum exhibits on the history of technology and are prized by typewriter enthusiasts for their contribution to the development of office equipment.